Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 Comments help programmers communicate and understand the program.

-Note: Comment your programs!
+Note: Add comments to your programs!
 See this [website](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/) for best practices.

 ---